 - Spaces marked with hashmarks

 The above areas are emergency vehicle lanes only; parking in them will result in a $50 fine.
-There is also no overnight parking in Lot 10 (Physical Education Complex) and there is no parking along the entrance or exit of the Physical Education Complex, except for handicap parking in marked spaces.
-Parking in fire lanes, emergency access roads, handicap spaces, sidewalks, and all grass areas will result in automatic $50 fines.
+There also is no overnight parking in Lot 10 (Physical Education Complex) and there is no parking along the entrance or exit of the Physical Education Complex, except for handicap parking in marked spaces.
+Parking in fire lanes, emergency access roads, sidewalks, and all grass areas will result in an automatic $50 fine.
 Tickets resulting from parking in loading dock areas may not be appealed.
-The extra-wide sidewalks are for pedestrians, emergency vehicles, and Facilities/delivery trucks only.
+All handicap citations are not appealable.
+The extra-wide sidewalks are for pedestrians, emergency vehicles, and facilities and campus services/delivery trucks only.
 The road leading to Lot 14, behind the Administration Building, is a two-lane road, and there is no parking on this road at any time for any reason.
 Parking on this road will result in a $50 fine.

 NOTE: The absence of a sign prohibiting parking does not constitute a valid excuse for violation of the regulations set forth by Springfield College.
 All areas not outlined for parking have been purposely omitted in order to reduce traffic hazards or allow the passage of emergency vehicles.
 Parking in these areas carries a fine and may result in the towing of your vehicle.
 Use of emergency flashers cannot be used as a defense when parking illegally.